Freedom and Rights

 Tools such as proxies can be used to avoid filters, and Onion/Tor allow information to be shared on a 'dark-net' that cannot be intercepted.
 As shown above, internet filters will not achieve their stated objectives and will only do harm to the country's economy and its people.

-2.2.
-Discussion: Part of freedom of speech is being able to say things privately.
-In communications between individuals, groups and corporations, there is an assumption that this communication is private.
-Unfortunately, the federal Labor party has policy that intends to break that assumption of privacy by mandating all communications made on the internet to be stored for a period of two years.
-As the potential for misappropriation of communication is high, this will drive a commercial interest in the use of cryptographic systems, which will prevent companies and individuals from having their private information disclosed.
-These cryptographic tools will also be quickly adopted by those these surveillance laws are aimed at; child pornography users, criminal gangs and terrorists.
+The potential for misappropriation of communication will drive a commercial interest in the use of cryptographic systems among companies and individuals that wish to protect their private information.
+These cryptographic tools will also be quickly adopted by those these surveillance laws are aimed at: child pornography users, criminal gangs and terrorists.
 This shows how legislation restricting the internet has very negative short-term consequences, and how technology will eventually be developed and implemented that will thwart any benefits supposedly yielded by such laws.

 The Science Party believes that the privacy of individuals should not be assumed to be present at all times, especially when an individual is performing an illegal act with great moral consequences.
-However, in order for the government to break the privacy of the individual, the government should have good reason to believe that an individual has or is about to commit an illegal act, and should get proper authorisation to collect information from the courts in the form a warrant.
-Such systems have successfully been used in the past, and can continue to be used today.
-When the police have suspicion that an individual is committing an offence, the police must apply to the courts to have the individual’s phone tapped and should do the same when wanting to investigate an individual’s internet usage.
+However, in order for the government to break the privacy of the individual, the government should have good reason to believe that an individual has committed or is about to commit an illegal act, and should get proper authorisation to collect information from the courts in the form of a warrant to investigate an individual's phone or internet usage, as they currently do with success.

-4.1.
-Policy: Legalise marriage between two consenting individuals, regardless of their gender or gender identity.
+5.1: Legalise marriage between two consenting individuals, regardless of their sex or gender identity.

-4.2.
-Discussion: Loving couples who commit to one another bring joy into one another's lives and their family around them.
-They also strengthen the communities they live in.
+Loving couples who commit to one another bring joy into one another's lives and those of their loved ones, and strengthen the communities they live in.
 The government and the courts recognise these commitments through the institution of civil marriage.
-Such an important and beneficial institution should be open to any two consenting adults, regardless of gender.
-While recent times have seen great advances in the rights afforded to gay and lesbian couples who register their relationship, marriage is still currently not an option for these couples.
-This is explicit discrimination against this group of people.
-It is the government telling a gay couple in a loving relationship that they are not worthy to be considered married simply because they are two men or two women, instead of a man and a woman.
+An institution with such social standing should be open to any two consenting adults, regardless of gender.
+The 2004 redefinition of marriage in Australian law, as "a union between a man and a woman", is the government telling a gay couple in a loving relationship that they are not worthy to be considered married simply because they are two men or two women.

-The Science Party recognises that current end of life scenarios for many people are extremely painful and that cures for such conditions seem highly unlikely in the short time that those people have left to live.
+The Science Party recognises that current end-of-life scenarios for some people are painful and that cures for such conditions are unlikely in the short time that those people have left to live.
 The Science Party believes that if a person has decided to end their own life, the actions they take to end their own life should not be considered a criminal offence.
-The Science Party is concerned about issues regarding state, doctor and family corruption, and believes it is the role of government to address these risks with regard to voluntary euthanasia.
+The Science Party believes it is the role of government to address risks of state, doctor and family corruption with regard to physician-assisted dying.

 Physician-assisted dying for the terminally ill, on the consultation of two doctors, has been legal in Oregon, USA, and the Netherlands for many years.
 Evidence from these jurisdictions suggests that the law has been used as intended and not abused.

-5.1.
-Policy: The Science Party supports the introduction of a well regulated voluntary euthanasia scheme, but remains committed to providing the relevant medical research and health care to bring humanity closer to indefinite life-extension.
+6.1: The Science Party supports the introduction of a well-regulated physician-assisted dying scheme.
+We remain committed to providing the relevant medical research and health care to bring humanity closer to indefinite life-extension.

-5.2.
-Discussion: The Science Party believes that voluntary euthanasia should be available to people who:
+The Science Party believes that physician-assisted dying should be available to people who: